English: Kuroko's Basketball

 Character: 3/5 Design, 4/5 Development, Total 7/10

 The characters are kind of simple and clichè, but they got nice details to them and the fact that they represent a color of their own(Each have a color in their name) is really neat.
-Though the characters might seem clichè, I know the storywriter or whatever put a lot of work into them.
+Though the characters might seem clichè, I know the original mangaka put a lot of work into them.
 I can't see why people would dislike any of the characters for a bad design.
+The team is enjoyable to watch and even the simple talk is great, there's even more development further which makes me really like this show.

 And also, plot twist: The girl is the coach, not the manager!